 About our flights to Brisbane

-Air New Zealand offers non-stop flights to Brisbane from Auckland, Wellington, Christchurch, and seasonally from Queenstown.
+Air New Zealand offers non-stop flights to Brisbane from Auckland, Wellington, and Christchurch.
 On all flights you have a choice of seat, seat+bag and theworks fare types. worksdeluxe is available on all flights from Wellington and Christchurch and worksdeluxe, premiumeconomy and businesspremier™ are offered on flights from Auckland dependent on aircraft type.
 The Auckland to Brisbane flight time is three hours and 45 minutes.

 Many of the best restaurants in Brisbane embrace the city's outdoor lifestyle by offering alfresco dining on decks and balconies with spectacular river views.